meta_pixel

 481 – Operation Baguette Storm

 When we left off, Rufus and Robert of Belleme were marching upon Maine.
 Specifically, Count Helias’ fortress at Danguel.
 This fortress made military incursions and raids into Maine insanely difficult.
-Which Rufus and Robert found deeply inconsiderate, so it would have to be brought down or, at the very least it would have to be […] The post 481 – Operation Baguette Storm first appeared on The British History Podcast.
+Which Rufus and Robert found deeply inconsiderate, so it would have to be brought down or, at the very least it would have to be occupied by good honest Normans who wouldn’t interfere with the King’s god given right to raid and pillage the people of Maine.

 Transcribed - Published: 22 August 2025